Euniceatieno/til/sqlalchemy/relationships.md

 # Relationships in sqlalchemy
 There exists different relationships between tables
-in sql i.e one to many ,many to many etc
+in sqlalchemy i.e one to many ,many to many etc
 Below is a code snippet of two models to demostrate database relationships in sql:

 ```class Product(Base):